anand-tummapudi/angular/README.md

 	TypeScript allows specifying the types of data being passed around within the code, and has the ability to report errors when the types don't match.

 For example, TypeScript will report an error when passing a string into a function that expects a number.
 JavaScript will not.
+- By default access modifier in typescript is public. if we add private access modifier to a variable, then it will not allow to change the value once we initialize.
+We can add get and set properties to alter the values of private properties.

 * Typescript uses ES6.
 #### 3. What is Javascript?
 Java script is the language for web.